Completing the Funnel-View: Enriching your Salesforce Data with Marketing Insights

 Many organizations struggle with establishing a common view between marketing and other business processes such as sales.
 Some of the root causes of this problem are the disconnect between systems and the difficulty to reliably make conclusions on data that is disconnected.
 At best, these conclusions are often assumptions based on gut feeling.

-Those familiar with the Salesforce ecosystem are aware that Salesforce Einstein Marketing Analytics includes a robust toolkit for analyzing your Salesforce data that goes well beyond the standard reports and dashboards functionality.
-What many of us are not aware of is that Einstein Analytics gives you the possibility to analyze much more than your day-to-day Sales or Service data from your Salesforce instance.
-By using Analytics Templates and Connectors, you can leverage the data you have collected in your marketing automation solution such as Salesforce Pardot or Marketing Cloud to add marketing data to your analysis.
-To gain even better insights, you can utilize Google BigQuery or Google Analytics connectors to leverage web behavior data and connect that to your Sales/Service- and Marketing Data to complete the view.
+Those familiar with the Salesforce ecosystem are aware that Salesforce Einstein Marketing Analytics includes a robust toolkit for analysing your Salesforce data that goes well beyond the standard reports and dashboards functionality.
+What many of us are not aware of is that Einstein Analytics gives you the possibility to analyse much more than your day-to-day Sales or Service data from your Salesforce instance.
+By using Analytics Templates and Connectors, you can leverage the data you have collected in your marketing automation solution, such as Salesforce Pardot or Marketing Cloud, to add marketing data to your analysis.
+To gain even better insights, you can utilise Google BigQuery or Google Analytics connectors to leverage web behaviour data and connect that to your Sales/Service- and Marketing Data to complete the view.

 Accelerate with Analytics Templates

-Analytics Templates allow you to jump right into the world of Einstein Marketing Analytics and to get a better understanding of your business.
-With the templates, you can often get insights from the prebuilt datasets and dashboards without doing any customizations, which saves both time and resources.
+Analytics Templates allow you to jump right into the world of Einstein Marketing Analytics and get a better understanding of your business.
+With the templates, you can often get insights from the prebuilt datasets and dashboards without doing any customisations, which saves both time and resources.
 Salesforce offers Analytics Templates for Sales Analytics, Service Analytics, and B2B Marketing Analytics.
-The Analytics Templates also form a solid fundament to build further upon so you could also leverage the experience from consultants like Fluido and the insights of your users.
-There’s a lot more potential in the templates to provide more and better insights based on your specific needs to support your decision making.
+The Analytics Templates also form a solid fundament to build further upon, so you could also leverage the experience from consultants like Fluido and the insights of your users.
+There’s a lot more potential in the templates to provide more and better insights based on your specific needs to support your decision-making.

 The B2B Marketing Analytics template works with Salesforce Pardot data.
 A Dataflow, datasets, and up to 6 dashboards are automatically created from the template.
 Dashboards that are normally included in the template are Pipeline, Engagement, Marketing Manager, Account-Based Marketing, Multi-Touch Attribution, and Einstein Behavior Scoring Dashboard.

 The picture below shows the Marketing Pipeline from Pardot and Sales Cloud.
-The chart tells you how many visitors you had in total on pages where the Pardot tracking code is set up, and how many of those visitors have ended up as Closed Won Opportunities.
-This chart could be found from the Pipeline Dashboard — and overall the dashboards in the B2B Marketing Analytics template give you a good picture of what’s happening with your marketing with Pardot, how cost-efficient it is, and how it affects your sales.
+The chart tells you how many visitors you had in total on pages where the Pardot tracking code is set up and how many of those visitors have ended up as Closed Won Opportunities.
+This chart could be found in the Pipeline Dashboard — and overall, the dashboards in the B2B Marketing Analytics template give you a good picture of what’s happening with your marketing with Pardot, how cost-efficient it is, and how it affects your sales.